ADHD Coping Strategies: Practical Ways to Manage ADHD in Daily Life

 A child sits focused on a Rubik's Cube on a yellow couch, a calm caregiver reads beside them, demonstrating structured breaks and sensory tasks as part of ADHD coping strategies.

 People with ADHD often experience both challenges and strengths.
-While symptoms may affect attention and organization, many individuals also demonstrate creativity, adaptability, and strong problem-solving abilities.
+While ADHD can affect attention, organization, and impulse control, many individuals also demonstrate creativity, adaptability, curiosity, and strong problem-solving abilities.

 A person with ADHD may: